yu-gi-oh-leilei/TDRG/README.md

 ## Citation

-- If you find this work is helpful, please cite our paper
+- If you find this work is helpful, please cite the paper

 ```
 @InProceedings{Zhao2021TDRG,